FREE CHRISTIAN REPRINT ARTICLES

 As long as we attempt to pay Almighty God with our own currency in order to get what we think we deserve, the job of his Holy Spirit will be to convince us exactly what it is we actually do deserve, which is God's righteous judgment.
 We will never learn to rest in Jesus when we are striving to save ourselves.
 The prophet Isaiah wrote "We have all become like one who is unclean, and all our righteous deeds are like a polluted garment.
 We all fade like a leaf, and our iniquities, like the wind, take us away," (Isaiah 64:6 ESV).

-To illustrate this, consider how we would never try to pay a friend or a family member who loved us for a gracious gift.
+Consider how we would never try to pay a friend or a family member who loved us for a gracious gift.
 Instead, we would receive their gifts with open hands, and thank them for their generosity.
-But those who have not yet learned to trust God, or who feel alienated or strangers to His love and grace, will find it impossible to receive from God freely, because they are unable to believe Jesus' sacrifice is sufficient to satisfy God's holy demands.
-Once they cast away their doubt, and understand what Christ did in love to purchase their pardon from sin, they will stop trying to do the impossible, and simply believe and receive Christ in all his fullness.
+But if they were strangers to us, and we had not yet learned to trust them, we would find it quite difficult to receive from them freely.

-God is inviting mankind to come freely to him with empty hands.
-"Come, everyone who thirsts, come to the waters; and he who has no money, come, buy and eat!"
+In like manner, if we do not trust that Jesus' sacrifice is sufficient to satisfy God's holy demands, we will find it quite difficult to receive His gift of salvation freely - but that is precisely what God requires us to do.
+His invitation is clear: "Come, everyone who thirsts, come to the waters; and he who has no money, come, buy and eat!"
 "Incline your ear, and come to me; hear, that your soul may live; and I will make with you an everlasting covenant," (Isaiah 55 verses 1a & 3 ESV).

 God's promise is sure: "For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life," (John 3:16 KJV).